l1tty-luke/cse15l-lab-reports/lab_report1.md

 ![Image](gitbash.png)

-Now, in the bash terminal, type: `ssh cs15lsp23zz@ieng6.ucsd.edu` If a message appears asking for confirmation to connect to hot "ieng6.ucsd.edu", click YES.
+Now, in the bash terminal, type: `ssh cs15lsp23zz@ieng6.ucsd.edu` If a message appears asking for confirmation to connect to host "ieng6.ucsd.edu", click YES.
 Then, type in your password.

 ![Image](bashlogin.png)